 Our One Thing List for this trip included:

 - Tim: Great Moments With President Lincoln & Meet Donald (ok, that's 2 things, but let's not be picky here.)

 - Tiffany: It's a Small World, which was celebrating it's 50th Anniversary.
-I even spotted Richard Sherman, woah!!!
+I even spotted Richard Sherman playing the piano and singing out front, woah!!!

 - Peanut: Mr. Toad's Wild Ride, we read "Wind in the Willows" together right before the trip to prepare.

 - Little Pea: Meet as many princesses as possible -- which we solved with one breakfast in Ariel's Grotto

 I can count on one hand the number of photos I am in during the last few vacations we took--added all together!!